ruixingw/tsubasa/README.md

 ```

-5) The dihedrals are separately idenfied and they are assigned n=2, phase=180 degree and NPaths=1.0.
-One must manually edit dihedral MM functions according to his own need.
+5) The dihedrals are separately idenfied and they are temporarily assigned n=2, phase=180 degree and NPaths=1.0.
+Usually, wildcards is used to represent a set of dihedrals, and one must manually edit it.
 ```
 AmbTrs * ca ca * 0 180 0 0 0.0 XXXXXX 0.0 0.0 4.0
 ```